All Episodes

 A new study illustrates the difficulty in predicting.

-Why write the story?
+Why write this story?

 I'm supposed to go play golf this afternoon.